 Pursuant to the terms of the agreement executed in respect of the VMM-18 E&P contract, New Stratus should fund an exploration commitment for the second phase of the VMM 18 E&P Contract.
-As per the contract and a recent extension by ANH, NSE has to drill an exploration well valued at \$4,063,200 (US\$3,000,000).
+As per the contract and a recent extension by ANH, NSE has to perform a drill an exploration well valued at \$4,063,200 (US\$3,000,000).
 The Company is awaiting a response from the ANH with respect to the Company's request to enter into a mutual agreement among the parties to terminate the E&P Contract for Block VMM-18 as well as the reassessment by the ANH of the area restrictions imposed during the environmental assessment by the ANLA.
-(See also the Company's December 31, 2022 Audited Financial Statements Note 10 - Exploration and Evaluation Assets) and avoid the potential liability related with the Company's obligation to drill an exploration well.
+(See also Note 9 - Exploration and Evaluation Assets) and avoid the potential liability related with the company's obligation to drill an exploration well.